bfix/phishdetect-thunderbird/README.md

 the context menu (right-click) for either an email folder or a single email and selecting the scan/check function.

+N.B.: If you scan all emails in a folder the extension will process around five messages per second (rate limited) to make sure the user interface of Thunderbird is still usable and reasonably responsive.
+If you encounter problems here, please let me know.
+Folder with a lot of emails will take a long time to be processed (~15000 emails per hour).

 If you have enabled thePhishDetect column, you will be able to identify detected emails at first glance.